AishwaryaNambissan/Obsidian-Vault/Text Summarization Techniques - A Brief Survey.md

 Word probability : Number of occurrences of the word divided by the number of all the words in the input.

-TF-IDF - Assesses the importance of words and identifies very common words that should be omitted from consideration in the document by giving low weights to words appearing in  most documents.
+[[A Novel Text Mining Approach Based on TF-IDF and Support Vector Machine for News Classification#TF-IDF|TF-IDF]] - Assesses the importance of words and identifies very common words that should be omitted from consideration in the document by giving low weights to words appearing in  most documents.

 Latent Semantic Analysis : Unsupervised method for extracting a representation of text semantics based on observed words.